-The Master of Engineering Management & Leadership program's non-thesis curriculum requires completing a minimum of 30 credits of approved courses at the 500- level or above.
+The on-campus Master of Engineering Management & Leadership program's non-thesis curriculum requires completing a minimum of 30 credits of approved courses at the 500- level or above.

 These requirements consist of six (6) courses (18 credits) for the Engineering Manager Leadership Breadth, three (3) Technical Depth courses (9 credits), and a Masters of Engineering Management & Leadership Capstone Project (3 credits).

 - RCEL 501: Engineering Management & Leadership Theory and Application

 - RCEL 502: Engineering Project Management

 - RCEL 503: Engineering Product Management in Industry 4.0

 - STAT550/RCEL 506: Applied Statistics and Data Science for Engineering Leaders

 Engineering Disciplinary Specialization (EDS) (9 credits)